 A Compliance Manager is responsible for completing all aspects of projects for industrial clients related to regulatory, environmental, and health & safety compliance.
 Compliance Managers are expected to ensure the quality of all work that is performed and understand current and upcoming compliance regulations.
-Work is performed with direction from senior-level personnel; under the general supervision of the Office Manager.
+Work is performed with direction from senior-level personnel, under the general supervision of the Principal of Compliance Services.

 - Perform regulatory and technical research and interpretation; prepare regulatory agency required compliance reports; and conduct enforcement negotiations.

 - Manage all aspects of projects including budget, estimating, scheduling, field activities, data interpretation, and client interaction.
 Maintain project momentum.

 - Manage project team member resources (compliance specialist, administrative personnel & senior regulatory expert) and subcontractors in the context of completing projects and achieving project-related goals.

 - Prepare the highest level of technical quality on written reports before submission for final, senior review.

 - Invoice all project work in a timely manner.

 - Provide technical support on eCAP accounts.
 Prepare/manage the completion of compliance reports, updating of plans, sampling activities, etc.

 - Update eCAP Account Manager on status of related projects.

 - Act as a liaison between the client and federal, state, and local regulatory agencies.